erajasekar/erajasekar.github.io/_posts/2016-06-02-succeed-how-we-can-reach-goals-book.md

 draft: false
 tags: book success psychology
 comments: true
-description: In this post, I will share my highlights from the book Succeed - How We Wan Reach Our Goals
+description: In this post, I will share my highlights from the book Succeed - How We Wan Reach Our Goals.
+This book is about understanding how goals work, what tends to go wrong, and what you can do to reach your goals.
 analytics: true
 ---